 Not only do we measure our environmental impact, but also advocate for more repairable products and pro-repair policies.
 By analysing the data we record, we’re learning more about why products break and how they could be made easier to fix.

 Our Data Workbench let’s you explore the repair data collected by the whole network though a series of quests.
 Each quest investigates one specific aspect of repair or a particular type of device.
 It’s a simple way to help us make the case for better products.

-The Fixometer has been in use for the last 5 years and is now used by more than 300 repair groups.
+The Fixometer has been in use since 2015 and is now used by more than 600 repair groups.
 We’ve built up a helpful repository of data on fixes and repairability, and on the positive social and environmental impacts of our work.

 But now we’re scaling this up.
 We’re continuing to build new features to improve our own data capture and extend our reach, and we’re starting work on an open data standard to help us collect even more data in partnership with like-minded repair organisations.

 As we generate and combine more and more data on repair, we’ll use this to give us a stronger voice and reinforce our advocacy work with manufacturers and policy makers.
 If we are strategic, more data can mean more influence.

 There are lots of ways in which you can help us grow our database of fixes.

 - If you have a device that needs fixing, bring it along to a Restart Party